edenlabllc/rmk/docs/configuration/cluster-management/cluster-management.md

 > For AWS provider, before launching the actual provisioning of the cluster,
 > RMK will perform the following preliminary steps:
+>
 > - create Cloud NAT for outbound traffic cluster nodes.
-> - create secrets with private Age keys in the GCP Secret Manager, if they have not been created previously.
+> - create secrets with private SOPS Age keys in the GCP Secret Manager, if they have not been created previously.

 To start provisioning a Kubernetes cluster, run the commands: